ganeshks26/API-Authentication-NodeJs/README.md

 The API based on Node.js, Express, MongoDB & Redis, following the **MVC pattern** i.e. Model ~~View~~ Controller.

 **Mongoose** is used for storing Users in Database.
-**Redis** is used for storing Refresh Tokens - to validate them as well at the same time Blacklisting them.

-The application is **production ready**.

----

-## To start setting up the project

 Step 1: Clone the repo